 One study predicts that if current trajectories are maintained during the next century 11% species globally will go extinct with; up to 24% regionally.
 More serious reductions (48% globally; up to 70% at the poles) are predicted if all threatened species eventually go extinct.
 Among the megafaunal groups, sharks will experience a disproportionate loss of extinction and the functional richness of ecosystems they live in.

 Consumers have the power to save sharks

 Since 2006, Shark Stewards has lead the North American shark fin trade ban movement and making shark finning illegal.
-Shark fins and fin consumption are now illegal in 14 US states.
+Shark fins and fin consumption and were made illegal in 14 US states.
 In 2022, after four congresses the US Shark Fin Sales Elimination Act was signed into federal law by President Biden, effectively making the sale and trade of all shark fin and fin products illegal.

 Since 2013 Shark Stewards has shifted focus to the areas of highest shark fin trade consumption, including Malaysia (#2), Singapore (#3) and the largest shark fin consumer, China.
 We use education and media to motivate youth to stop eating shark fin soup and other unsustainable seafood products.

 Pacoureau, N., Rigby, C.L., Kyne, P.M. et al. Half a century of global decline in oceanic sharks and rays.
 Nature 589, 567–571 (2021). https://doi.org/10.1038/s41586-020-03173-9

 Dulvy NK, Fowler SL, Musick JA, et al. Extinction risk and conservation of the world’s sharks and rays.
 Elife.
 2014;3:e00590. doi:10.7554/eLife.00590